benjamin-white/glossary/README.md

     method value_one, *value_two # The splat allows zero or more arguments to be supplied.
                                    It will arrive inside the function as an array.

+    %w'one two three' # Split string on whitespace, equivalent to 'one two three'.split(' ')

+    %(string (syntax) with "custom" delimeters) # Custom delimeters can limit need to backslash escape.